 Tutorial: hledger basics

-Here we'll walk you through a simple way of using hledger, using the built-in add command.
-This requires only command-line hledger, and works on all platforms with no further setup.
+Here we'll walk you through a simple way of using hledger, the command line interface and built-in add command.
+This works on all platforms with no further setup.
+We'll describe every step in detail.

 We'll also introduce some basic hledger concepts.
-So even if you don't plan on using hledger add, it might be worth reading through this quickly.
+So even if you don't plan on using the hledger CLI or add command, it might be worth skimming this tutorial.

 Install hledger and let's get started!